Robust Label Shift Quantification: Introduction

 with $\beta^*\in\mathcal{W}_{k+1}$, modelling a contaminated dataset under label shift.
 In this setting, they are interested in estimating the weights $(\beta^*_i)_{i\geq 0}$ and obtain a general result with Corollary 1 in \cite{dussap}.
 Their deviation bound shows that their estimator is robust, but only to a specific type of contamination.
 To our knowledge, it is the only theoretical guarantees of robustness in the label shift settings and we aim to fill this gap.\\ In this work, we propose robust methods for the estimation of the target label distribution $\beta^*$.
 It turns out that our method includes maximum likelihood approaches such that our results apply, in particular, to the MLE.
 We consider two different scenarios, where we build our strategy upon off-the-shelf estimators in both cases.
-In the first one, we are given estimates of the conditional distributions, while in the second one we are given a predictor trained on the source domain.
-The two scenarios are connected, the second one corresponding to MLLS, as described in \cite{garg}.
-We provide a thorough theoretical analysis of our estimation strategies, including general deviation bounds under minimal assumptions and establish convergence rates in well-specified settings.
+In the first one, we are given estimates of the conditional distributions.
+It is related to weight vector estimation, as studied in \cite{dalalyan_ems} and \cite{tsybakov_spades}, with notable differences in the approach.
+The second scenario corresponds to the setting of label shift, as described in \cite{garg}, and in this case, we have a predictor that was trained on the source domain.\\ We provide a thorough theoretical analysis of our estimation strategies, including general deviation bounds under minimal assumptions and establish convergence rates in well-specified settings.
 Furthermore, we investigate the robustness of our estimators to misspecification, contamination, and outliers.
-Note that we consider the \emph{contaminated label shift setting} of \cite{dussap} but with a different goal.
-We do not aim to estimate $(\beta^*_i)_{i\geq 0}$ in general but we want our estimator of $(\beta^*_i)_{i\geq 1}$ to be robust to small deviations, i.e. small values of $\beta^*_0$ here.
+The contamination setting described above--see (\ref{eq:contaminated_label_shift})--corresponds to the standard Huber contamination model.
+We leave the study of the stronger adversarial contamination setting (REF) for future work.
+Note that we consider the \emph{contaminated label shift setting} (\ref{eq:contaminated_label_shift}) but with a goal different from \cite{dussap}.
+We do not aim to estimate $(\beta^*_i)_{i\geq 0}$ in general but we want our estimator of $(\beta^*_i)_{i\geq 1}$ to be robust to small deviations from the ideal framework, i.e. small values of $\beta^*_0$ in this case.
 Indeed, we show that our estimator's performance depends solely on the contamination rate, regardless of its nature.
 In practice, datasets are often noisy or contain outliers, making robustness a crucial property for reliable estimation.
 These results of robustness complete previous works on MLLS.
 We are bridging further the gap between prior empirical studies (e.g. \cite{saerens,alexandari}) and the theoretical results of \cite{garg}.